Baldness —What does the Bible say about it?

 Baldness from natural causes was uncommon in ancient biblical times (2 Kings 2:23; Isaiah 3:24).
 It was included apparently under “scab” and “scurf,” which disqualified for the priesthood (Leviticus 21:20).

-With the Jews, artificial baldness was a sign of mourning (Isaiah 22:12; Jeremiah 7:29; 16:6); it also marked the conclusion of a Nazarite’s vow (Acts 18:18; 21:24; Numbers 6:9).
+Shaving the head also marked the conclusion of a Nazarite’s vow (Acts 18:18; 21:24; Numbers 6:9).
 It is often alluded to (Micah 1:16; Amos 8:10; Jeremiah 47:5).

-The Jews were forbidden to follow the customs of surrounding nations in making themselves bald (Deuteronomy 14:1).
+The Jews were forbidden to follow the idolatrous customs of surrounding nations in making themselves bald (Deuteronomy 14:1).

 More information